MobileTechReview.com PDA, Notebook and Phone Reviews and buyers guide

 BlackBerry Curve review

-BlackBerry 8830 Now Verizon Wireless customers can take their love affair with push email overseas.
-The BlackBerry 8830 works on Verizon's CDMA network in the US and in Europe and Asia on GSM networks for both voice and data.
+BlackBerry 8830 Now Verizon Wireless and Sprint customers can take their love affair with push email overseas.
+The BlackBerry 8830 works on Verizon's CDMA network in the US (on Sprint's network for the Sprint version) and in Europe and Asia on GSM networks for both voice and data.
 Just add Verizon's Global service, insert their SIM and hit the runway.
+For the Sprint use any GSM SIM.
 The 8830, looks feels and sounds much like its GSM-only near twin, the BlackBerry 8800.
 It has a large landscape color display, full QWERTY keyboard, Bluetooth 2.0 and a MicroSD card slot.
 Like recent hip BBs, the 8830 even has a music and video player, though no camera, so it's corporate-safe.
-Sprint announced their version of the 8830 will be available in July 2007.

 May 2007